 Corporate and college alumni groups are great networks, and professional associations often offer excellent "niche" job boards.
 Networking works in business every day – Chambers of Commerce across the world provide businesses the opportunity to present their products and services to other members.

 Members of the military, particularly those who served in combat, share a bond that is life-long, and many organizations support those networks, across the country.
 As well, the former employees of many companies, engaged in a different kind of "combat," continue to stay in touch with each other through newer company "alumni" organizations.

 Both the military and the civilian groups can provide job search support and networking for members, including finding job leads, vetting employers or job candidates, and sharing inside information on new potential employers.

 Go to your school's Website, and look for "Alumni Career Center" or something similar, to find job postings, resume pointers, and other useful information for alumni/ae who are job hunting.

 Frequently, very active alumni associations even have lists of alumni who are willing to be contacted by job seekers.
 These can be great assistance to job seekers since there is already a common bond in the school, and that's a great starting point.
 So, these are "warm" calls, not "cold calls."

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.

 More about this author...